 Aware of the problem

-If your site is hosted on the machine next to your desk and not some remote datacenter, you will not see any performance problem.
+If your site is hosted on the machine next to your desk and not on some remote datacenter, you will not see any performance problem.
 You should know your visitors: connection types (mainly dial-up or all broadband), geographical distribution (how far they are from your web servers, the further away, the slower web pages load).
 There are tools to simulate different locations and connection speeds.
 If you have frequent interaction with users, they will let you know through complaints.

 Determine what to optimize